What Kind of Corporate Jobs Can I Even Get as a Pastor? 15X Your Interview Chances After Leaving Vocational Ministry

 That’s your first list.

-I like to segment them by your “Inner Circle” - those ride or die people that will help you no matter what, and your “Current Connections” - the people that you know that it wouldn’t be weird if you reached out to them.
+I like to segment them by your “Inner Circle” - those ride or die people that will help you no matter what, and your “Current Connections” - the people that you know that it wouldn’t be weird if you reached out to them (Weird in their mind, not in yours.
+Projecting your feelings onto them will reduce that list unnecessarily).

 Your second list is “people who don’t know you yet.”

 We call these your “Future Connections.”
-These are the people that will be more likely to help you for one of two reasons
+These are the people who will be more likely to help you for one of two reasons

 You share a similar background vocationally (former ministry)

-You have a mutual connection that is willing to introduce you
+You have a mutual connection who is willing to introduce you

 You can find both of these types of people with specific searches on LinkedIn.
 Here’s a walkthrough of how you can find people with a similar vocational background.